google/proto-quic/src/tools/gn/docs/style_guide.md

 to be linked statically in a large binary, but for developers to use shared libraries for most operations.

-A shared library will be listed on the link line of dependant targets and will be loaded automatically by the operating system when the application starts and symbols automatically resolved.
+A shared library will be listed on the link line of dependent targets and will be loaded automatically by the operating system when the application starts and symbols automatically resolved.
 A loadable module will not be linked directly and the application must manually load it.

 On Windows and Linux shared libraries and loadable modules result in the same type of file (`.dll` and `.so`, respectively).
-The only difference is in how they are linked to dependant targets.
+The only difference is in how they are linked to dependent targets.
 On these platforms, having a `deps` dependency on a loadable module is the same as having a `data_deps` (non-linked) dependency on a shared library.